跳转至

 vocab_size:

-Number of one-hot input channels derived from the MultiMolecule DNA tokenizer.
+Number of one-hot input channels derived from the MultiMolecule RNA tokenizer.
 Defaults to 5

 null_channel_id: